North Devon Coast Path: Minehead to Westward Ho!

 We offer three holidays from Minehead to Westward Ho!
 Choose from 7, 8 or 9 days walking, depending on how far you want to walk each day.
 This section of the South West Coast Path follows a quieter and remote section of the trail passing through Exmoor National Park.
 You will walk over high cliffs, past sandy beaches and through ancient coastal woodland.

-This is our middle length option from Minehead to Westward Ho!
-You still have a 15 mile day but this itinerary splits one of the 14 mile days, Combe Martin to Woolacome, into two easier days.
+This is our middle option from Minehead to Westward Ho!
+There is still a 15 mile day but this holiday splits one of the 14 mile days, Combe Martin to Woolacome, into two easier days.

 |Day 1||Travel to Minehead for your first nights accommodation|